-- development and promotion (Kabaka's residence at Banda in Kireka, Namugongo Martyrs Shrine in Kyaliwajjala and Nambole National Stadium). - Clear Administrative jurisdiction boundaries and not conflicted. - Good Municipal Leadership and technical capacities. - Has headquarters Office thus a formal address and location. - Availability of large chucks of Land owned by municipality with owner titles. - Availability of Qualified Municipal technical staff with capabilities to delivery efficient and quality services. - Presence of numerous NGOs and stakeholders (Outstanding and influential people/ national figures) interested in the development of the Municipality. - Secured Status of Municipal Council upgraded from that one of a Town council which led to the increase in government funding and autonomy. - Presence of good and quality social services (schools/ educational facilities and health facilities). - Hotel, lodges, guest houses and retail shops centre/ hub. - Presence of industrial and manufacturing activities. - A host of numerous fast growing and expanding centres/ townships in terms of development in particular Bweyogerere, Kirinya, Kireka, Kyaliwajjala and Najeera. - Prime and strategically located thus the easy access for developers and investors. - Existing good quality infrastructural services - Development of resource centres for the youths within the Municipality. - Availability of labor for production purposes due to the growing and expanding population in the Municipality. - High presence of NGOs and lottery clubs among others within the Municipality.
+development and promotion (Kabaka's oUnplanned and poorly guided land residence at Banda in Kireka, Namugongo subdivision.
+Martyrs Shrine in Kyaliwajjala and Nambole oIgnorance of the law by the population National Stadium). and leaders. • Clear Administrative jurisdiction boundaries oLimited and inadequate staffing levels. and not conflicted. oFailure to formalize the informal sector/ • Good Municipal Leadership and technical expanding unregulated informal sector. capacities. olincreasing land tragmentation due to the • Has headquarters Office thus a formal address development pressures within the • Availability of large chucks of L and owned by Municipality municipality with owner titles Titling of sub-standard and small plots Availability of Qualified Municipal technical of land (less than the would be staff with capabilities to delivery efficient and minimum of at least 100x50) quality services •Mushrooming churches in very close Presence of numerous NGOs and stakeholders proximity.
+(Outstanding and influential people/ national oIgnorance of the policies, laws and figures) interested in the development of the guidelines relating to development Municipality. control and permissions. • Secured Status of Municipal Council oPoor coordination and cooperation upgraded from that one of a Town council arrangements with the central which led to the increase in government government agencies regarding matters funding and autonomy. and development agenda of the • Presence of good and quality social services Municipality. (schools/ educational facilities and nearth oLoss of trust and confidence in the urban • Hotal lodges guest houses and retail shops o Limited stakeholders' sonsitization centre/ hub programs on planning and development Presence of industrial and manufacturing matters activities. oLack of and limited information access • A host of numerous fast growing and by the communities regarding planning expanding centres/ townships in terms of and development matters within the development in particular Bweyogerere, Municipality.
+Kirinya, Kireka, Kyaliwajjala and Najeera. oExistence of undeveloped and idol land • Prime and strategically located thus the easy within the Municipality. access for developers and investors. oInadequate working and operational • Existing good quality infrastructural services tools, equipment, office space and • Development of resource centres for the transportation means. • Availability of labor for production purposed vouths and woman • Availability of labor for production purposes youins and women. in the Municipality administrative canacities to effectively High presence of NGOs and lottery clubs delivery on the given mandate among others within the Municipality. oLow staffing levels both at the a set of the set of th Municipal Council Headquarters and divisions.